pathogenwatch-oss/amr-search/README.md

 To create the AMRsearch runner container, run:

 1. cd build
-2. docker build -t amrwatch -f DockerFile .
+2. docker build -t amrsearch -f DockerFile .

 #### From Scratch In Depth